tylertitsworth/5th-age-srd/Classes/Druid.md

 ###### Adventurer Feat

-Targets struck by the fear effect also have disadvantage on checks to disengage from you.

-###### Adventurer Feat

 Your extra melee damage while using this aspect increases according to your level:

 | Higher Level | Effect |